Click here to go to our page on AESAs

 Applications of phased arrays

-Phased array antennas are electrically steerable, which means the physical antenna can be stationary.
+Phased array antennas are can be electrically steerable, which means the physical antenna can be stationary.
 This concept can eliminate all the headaches of a gimbal in a radar system.
 It can keep an antenna locked onto a satellite, when the antenna is mounted on a moving platform.
 It is what allows a satellite to steer its beam around your continent without having to deal with the "slight problem" associated with trying to point things in space where every movement would require an equal and opposite mass to move in order to keep the satellite stabilized.
 A phased array receiver can be flush-mounted on the top of a commercial airplane's fuselage so that all of the happy passengers can receive satellite television!

 Patriot radar, image from Wikipedia.com